Vagonul Arad: 1989–2006

 The club succeeds to promote to Liga II once again in 1989, from 1991 with the name of Astra.
 The spell lasts only until 1992, and the club sees itself in Liga III once again.
 The name changes again: FC Arad in 1994, Telecom Arad in 1996, and Romtelecom in 2005.

-At the end of the Liga III 2005-06 season, the club finished 13th and relegated to the Arad County Championship (Fourth League), and with this we see the disappearance of another old Romanian football club.
+At the end of the Liga III 2005-06 season, the club finished 13th and relegated to the Arad County Championship (Fourth League), and with this the disappearance of another old Romanian football club.